tenzir/tenzir/docs/docs/setup-vast/tune.md

 option `vast.log-rotation-threshold` sets the size limit when a log file should be rotated.

-VAST processes log messages in a dedicated thread, which buffers up to 1M messages by default.
+VAST processes log messages in a dedicated thread, which by default buffers up to 1M messages for servers, and 100 for clients.
 The option `vast.log-queue-size` controls this setting.